MarwahAlaofi/auto_attendance_repo/README.md

 8. Enjoy :tada:
 # Troubleshooting
 The script is built and primarily tested on **Mac OS**.
 Some successful testing has been done on **Windows 10** as well.
-<br>The code is built based on some assumptions which may not hold true in all cases and many issues are likely to arise while using the script.
+<br>The code is built based on some assumptions (e.g., there is no more than one session/day) which may not be true in all cases and many issues are likely to arise while using the script.
 Below I will add some common issues and how to address them:
-1. [Element not found error] ➔ increase the waiting time to ensure a completely downloaded DOM (slow internet connection leads to slow DOM download) <br>
+1. The script assumes that your e-service main page looks like the screenshot below (there is no suggestion box):

+If you do have a suggestion box, then you may either 1) write some suggestions so it disappears or 2) change line :

+to:

+2. [*Element not found* | *element is unclickable exception*] ➔ this is likely to happen when the element within DOM (Document Object Model of the page) is not yet downloaded.
+To resolve this issue, you may add some sleeping time just before the problematic element as follows: <code> time.sleep(5) # you may increase the time as needed </code><br>
 :

 # Contribute